Students for Justice in Palestine: Accusation of support for Hamas

-Response
+Reception

 Accusations of antisemitism

-Pro-Israel organizations have said that SJP promotes antisemitism.
+Pro-Israel and Jewish organizations have said that SJP promotes antisemitism.
 The Louis D. Brandeis Center for Human Rights Under Law has described the network as "celebrating terrorism".
-The pro-Israel AMCHA Initiative has published a report on what it considers the association between SJP groups, the BDS movement, and campus antisemitism, including a 2015 report that said "the presence of an anti-Zionist student group such as Students for Justice in Palestine" is one of the two "best statistical predictors of overall antisemitic activity on a campus."
-A 2016 follow-up report said that antisemitism was "eight times more likely to occur on campuses with at least one active anti-Zionist student group such as SJP."
+The pro-Israel AMCHA Initiative has published a report on what it considers the association between SJP groups, the BDS movement, and campus antisemitism, including a 2015 report that said "the presence of an anti-Zionist student group such as Students for Justice in Palestine" is one of the two "best statistical predictors of overall antisemitic activity on a campus".
+A 2016 followup report said that antisemitism was "eight times more likely to occur on campuses with at least one active anti-Zionist student group such as SJP".
 A 2016 report by researchers at the Steinhardt Social Research Institute concurred with the AMCHA Initiative's report.

 According to Mark Rotenberg, vice president for university initiatives and general counsel for Hillel, "SJP is a primary source of aggressive and hostile anti-Israel and antisemitic activity that targets university campuses".
 In 2023, Haaretz said, "based on dozens of conversations with Jewish students on U.S. campuses since October 7", that "a sizable majority seem to feel that by legitimizing and even glorifying the atrocities perpetuated by Hamas, and by showing no empathy for fellow Jewish students grieving for the victims, SJP has crossed the line from anti-Zionist to antisemitic".

-The Jerusalem Center for Public Affairs published a book, Students for Justice in Palestine Unmasked, which included many instances of the group reportedly supporting antisemitism and violence and connections between the group and U.S.-designated terror groups.
+The Jerusalem Center for Public Affairs published a book titled Students for Justice in Palestine Unmasked that documents many instances of the group reportedly supporting antisemitism and violence and connections between the group and U.S.-designated terror groups.